Monday, December 31, 2007

 January: The Hew got engaged.
 We lost my beloved Auntie after a long illness.

-mckays_girl.
+February: Went on vacation with mckays_girl.
 Mr. Fantastic got a job.
 I did a sleep study.

 March: Mr. F gave me the plague and I got a new job.
 There was a St. Patrick's Day party.
 I had a botany-related nightmare.